JoniT96/Homelab/README.md

 I am running Proxmox virtual environment on an old intel i5-based server called P-PRXMX01.

-My primary desktop PC is called P-MGMT01 in this case.
+My primary desktop PC is called P-MGMT01.

 I have a 600M/200M fiber connection and my network stack is currently: